![]() ![]() ![]() ![]() ![]() ![]() ![]() |

 |

 Notes:This fly was first tied in 1982 for Colorado's Frying Pan River, by Mark Engler.
+Mark guides for Duranglers Fly Shop out of Durango, Colorado.

-It imitates the larger midges that get trapped in the shuck for extended periods.
+The WD-40 imitates the larger midges that get trapped in the shuck for extended periods.
 It is more a style of midge emerger than a

 specific pattern.
 Thread and dubbing can be chosen to match the color of any natural, the most popular colors being Olive, Black,

 wingcase.
 The original WD-40 had an olive thread body and a muskrat thorax.
-There are some substitions in which the Wood Duck
+There are some substitions in which the Lemon Wood Duck

-wingcase has been replaced by Krystal Flash or Razor Foam but this would really make it something other than a WD, wouldn't it.
+wingcase has been replaced by Krystal Flash or Razor Foam but this would really make it something other than a WD, wouldn't it?

 Another interesting variation is to substitute the dubbed abdomen with a glass bead or two.
 You can also easily incorporate legs

-to the pattern by utilizing the butt ends of the wingcase rather than trimming them flush to the shank. |
+to the pattern by utilizing the butt ends of the wingcase rather than trimming them flush to the shank.
+The WD40 is often tied in sizes 18-24 for tailwaters such as the San Juan river, however, within our Sierra Nevada size ranges from 16-20. |